anujshah108/mt-sinai-chat-prototype/README.md

 Please follow along to get server and then app running to start playinng with app:

 1. Please first cd into the server folder from the root directory of the app
-2. Then run ann import of go libraries and the server
+2. Then run an import of go libraries and the server

 ```
 cd server/